20squares/manifold-finance/manifold-hedger/README.md

 ![yBuyer/ySeller graph, piContract=98 ](pics/price_98.png)

 The blue region represents the 'zero fees' scenario, whereas the red region represents the fees as in the Ledger-Hedger paper.
-As on can see, the red region is strictly contained in the blue one.
+As one can see, the red region is strictly contained in the blue one.
 We have:

 $$
 \begin{alignat*}{2}